Hunter Ellis: Personal life

+Survivor

+Marquesas

+Ellis was a participant in the reality TV program Survivor: Marquesas, which was filmed in 2001 and aired in 2002.

+He was initially cast on the Maraamu tribe, alongside Gina Crews, Peter Harkey, Patricia Jackson, Sarah Jones, Rob Mariano, Sean Rector, and Vecepia Towery.
+Ellis was the "leader" of the tribe, and formed an alliance with Crews, which helped him survive the first two votes, but after Maraamu lost the third immunity challenge in a row, he was voted out on day 9 as he was seen as a controlling threat by Mariano.

 Career

-Ellis was a participant in the reality TV program Survivor: Marquesas, which was filmed in 2001 and aired in 2002.
-A member of the Maraamu tribe, Ellis was the third contestant voted off the show.

 Subsequently, Ellis became the host of several nationally televised programs.
 The first of these was Tactical to Practical (also known as Tactical to Practical With Hunter Ellis), which aired on The History Channel as a program that took a historical look at the development of common consumer electronic products which originated as military research projects.
 It lasted for three seasons, with 38 episodes airing in 2003-04.